BeatrisIlieva/drf-react-gems/README.md

 -   Access to checkout, account management, order history, and permanent storage of shopping bag and wishlist requires authentication

+-   Access to the Admin page is available only to admins in the Order group.
+From there, they can send reminders to users about their abandoned shopping bags.

 **Review Moderation & Approval System:**

 -   **Regular users** can only see reviews that have been approved on a product item page
--   **Reviewers** (users in the "reviewer" group with the `products.approve_review` permission) can see all reviews (approved and unapproved) for a product
+-   **Order users** (users in the "order" group with the `products.approve_review` permission) can see all reviews (approved and unapproved) for a product
--   **Backend**: A dedicated DRF endpoint `/api/products/<category>/<pk>/all-reviews/` returns all reviews for a product, accessible only to reviewers
--   **Frontend**: The UI conditionally fetches and displays all reviews for reviewers, and only approved reviews for regular users.
-Approve/unapprove buttons are visible only to reviewers

 <p align="right" dir="auto"><a href="#drf-react-gems">Back To Top</a></p>